 This sequel to "Charlotte the Scientist is Squished" finds Charlotte surrounded by sick animals in the forest.
 She uses the scientific method to formulate some hypotheses, test them and find a cure.

 - 13. “Ada Twist, Scientist” by Andrea Beaty, illustrated by David Roberts, $16 (usually $18), Amazon

 Like her predecessor “Rosie Revere, Engineer,” Ada Twist is born for STEM.
 In this rhyming romp, she sets out to find out what smells so bad, with a series of elaborate experiments.

 - 14. "I Am Enough" by Grace Byers, illustrated by Keturah A. Bobo, $14 (usually $19), Amazon

 This lyrical ode to self-love tells girls to rise like air, grow like trees and soar like birds.
 Though we are all different, we are all enough.

-Forty women are highlighted, including pilot Bessie Coleman and activist Ruby Bridges.
+Forty women are highlighted in this follow-up to "Little Leaders: Bold Women in Black History," including Frida Kahlo and Marie Curie.
 Each is illustrated in a pose of sweet serenity.

 This illustrated story of Ruth Bader Ginsburg takes her from childhood to the Supreme Court, emphasizing all the ways she stood up for herself and others along the way.